neilbags/arlec-grid-gld122ha-esphome/README.md

 | Green  | 12mA    |
 | Blue   | 13mA    |

-Tuya-cloudcutter doesn't work on this model.
+Unfortunately Tuya-cloudcutter doesn't work on this model.
 You'll need to crack it open and flash it with a USB-TTL adaptor.
 Heat around where the white plastic meets the diffuse plastic then separate it with a spudger.
 Then pry up the LED board with a pick.

 ![PXL_20240422_071536157-1](https://github.com/neilbags/arlec-grid-gld122ha-esphome/assets/2738833/b7d688bd-88a4-4afa-80d1-9ff4dcfe5be5)